Fractional Topology in Interacting 1D Superconductors: Introduction

 \section{Introduction}

-Quantum Mechanics gives rise to important phenomena such as Bose Einstein condensation and its charged analog superconductivity, wherein a coherence builds up between { the constituents in the bulk of the material.} Such phases of matter are governed by quantum phase transitions, wherein even at zero temperature quantum fluctuations become relevant enough to drive or destabilize an underlying ordering.
-Already since the 70s, it was found that such transitions can occur without the inherent breaking of symmetries, and, instead the phases of matter are distinguished by winding numbers and \emph{topological invariants} \cite{KT,TKNN}.
-Whilst these are generally found to be integer values \cite{QHE}, in the presence of interactions fractional topological states of matter have also been predicted (FQHE) \cite{Laughlin} associated to the direct observation of fractional charges \cite{Stormer, Kapfer_2019}.\\
+Quantum Mechanics gives rise to important phenomena such as Bose-Einstein condensation and its charged analog superconductivity, wherein a coherence builds up between the constituents in the bulk of the material.
+Such phases of matter are governed by quantum phase transitions, wherein even at zero temperature quantum fluctuations become relevant enough to drive, or destabilize, an underlying ordering.
+Already since the 70s, it was found that such transitions can occur without the inherent breaking of symmetries, and, instead, the phases of matter are distinguished by winding numbers or more generally by \emph{topological invariants} \cite{KT,TKNN}.
+Whilst these are usually found to be integer values \cite{QHE}, in the presence of interactions fractional topological states of matter have also been predicted as for example in the fractional quantum hall effect (FQHE) \cite{Laughlin}, associated with the direct observation of fractional charges \cite{Stormer, Kapfer_2019}.\\